I am an Associate Professor in the School of Criminology and Criminal

 Science.

 Network Criminology is the application of ideas from network science to problems in criminology and criminal justice.
 Learn more.
 How do beliefs about technology (e.g. body-worn cameras) spread among police officers?
 How is power defined and distributed among incarcerated men and incarcerated women?
 These are all questions that require a network perspective to not only answer the question, but be able to ask it in the first place.
-To see the work I have done in this area, see my Writing page.

 An analysis of network data course